-"The battalion commander we are currently working with said the other day that at this point, (we shouldn't) concentrate on the number of days until we leave this desert paradise, (but rather) think of it as how many days do we have left to capture or kill terrorists."
+"The battalion commander we are currently working with said the other day that at this point, (we shouldn't) concentrate on the number of days until we leave this desert paradise, (but rather) think of it as how many days do we have left to capture or kill terrorists," he said.

-Meanwhile, four Galva unit soldiers were injured in a roadside bombing Friday night.
+A scare was thrown into the Galva unit last week when four soldiers were injured in a roadside bombing.

-"It happened around dusk," Kessel reported.
+"It happened around dusk," Kessel said.
 "The bomb was in a hole from a previous roadside bomb.
 They saw it but it was too late to react."

-One of the four injured - Jeff Duncan of Erie - is married to the former Paula Hannam, formerly of Galva.
-Duncan was sent to Germany, where he's had two surgeries.
-His wife said another surgery may be needed to remove shrapnel near a nerve in his lower back.
+One of the four injured, Jeff Duncan of Erie, is married to the former Paula Hannam, formerly of Galva.
+Duncan was sent to Germany, where he's had two surgeries due to shrapnel injuries.
+His wife said another surgery may be required to remove shrapnel imbedded near a nerve in his lower back.

-The other three soldiers were not seriously injured and returned to their duty.
+The other three soldiers were not seriously injured and returned to duty.
 One of them was Nathan Kull, 28, of Kewanee.
 The names of the other two soldiers were not available.